Bitcoin bank Flexcoin shuts down after theft

 Flexcoin said in a message posted on its website that all 896 bitcoins stored online were stolen on Sunday.

-"As Flexcoin does not have the resources, assets, or otherwise to come back from this loss, we are closing our doors immediately," the company said. (r.reuters.com/web47v)
+"As Flexcoin does not have the resources, assets, or otherwise to come back from this loss, we are closing our doors immediately," the company said. ()

 Alberta, Canada-based Flexcoin, which is working with law enforcement agencies to trace the source of the hack, said it would return bitcoins stored offline, or in "cold storage", to users.